M-e-n-n-o/ByteCat/README.md

 !!
 This graphics engine is still in a very early stage in development !!

+# 🚀 Future plans
+The ultimate goal for this project is to build an acutal usable and enjoyable to work with graphics engine
+with a simple and easy to navigate user interface.
+Aside from this the ByteCat engine should always be
+very easy to work with as a regular software engineer and for this reason will stay very code focussed.

 # 🏃 Getting started
 ByteCat is currently only supported and tested for Windows and Linux.
 For Windows users, using Visual Studio as development environment is recommended!